Zinggi/elm-2d-game/documentation.md

 This module provides a way to render commonly used objects in 2d games like simple sprites and sprite animations.

-It also provides colored recangels which can be great during prototyping.
+It also provides colored rectangles which can be great during prototyping.
 The simple rectangles can easily be replaced by nicer looking textures later.

 suggested import: